tlswg/tls13-spec/draft-ietf-tls-tls13.md

 mutually authenticated (client and server) functionality.
 At the completion of the handshake, each side outputs its view on the following values:

-- A "session key" from which can be derived a set of working keys.
+- A "session key" (the master secret) from which can be derived a set of working keys.
 - A set of cryptographic parameters (algorithms, etc.)
 - The identities of the communicating parties.